BMX RACING

 4. It is the responsibility of the competitor to have their bike in a safe working order.
 The scrutineer officials and race commissaire reserve the right to refuse the use of a bike and/or helmet they judge to be not fit for purpose.

-5. Rider registration packs, including Zespri AIMS Games number plates, are to be collected from the event director at the managers meeting at the Tauranga BMX Track Command Centre at 11:00 AM on Sunday 31st August 2025.
-Please note.
-All Zespri AIMS Games number plates will be handed to managers to distribute to their school participants.
+5. Rider registration packs, including Zespri AIMS Games number plates, are to be collected from the event director at the managers meeting.
+Please note: All Zespri AIMS Games number plates will be handed to managers to distribute to their school participants.

-6. The school cup teams can be made up of any gender and year – there is no limit to the number of teams per school.
-Team managers are responsible for supplying their designated school Zespri AIMS Games coordinator with team details prior to Wednesday 23rd July 2025.
+6. The school teams can be made up of any gender and year – there is no limit to the number of teams per school.

 1. Bicycle must have 20” wheels (or at the discretion of the commissaire), single speed, with no stand, pegs, bells, lights and light mounts, carriers, or go-pro’s or their mounts.